-Zeta’s Strategy Accounts enable traders to deploy collateral efficient, risk-minimized trading strategies.
+Zeta’s Strategy Accounts enable traders to deploy collateral-efficient, risk-minimized trading strategies.

-While Zeta’s current Margin Accounts require you to provide margin on each contract in isolation, the Strategy Accounts calculate the maximum loss for a combination of options and only require this capital to be locked.
-Strategy accounts are fully collateralised Zeta accounts that can hold any combination of positions with the exception of naked short calls.
-Since they are fully collateralised, they cannot be liquidated.Zeta’s Documetation
+While Zeta’s current Margin Accounts require you to provide a margin on each contract in isolation, the Strategy Accounts calculate the maximum loss for a combination of options and only need this capital to be locked.
+Strategy accounts are fully collateralized Zeta accounts that can hold various positions except for naked short calls.
+Since they are fully collateralized, they cannot be liquidated.

 Zeta Flex is a permissionless options creation and auction protocol.
 It enables traders to create tokenizable options with varying strikes, durations, exercise formats, and underlying assets.
 This customizability appeals to DeFi protocols that utilize vaults and DAOs that want to offset treasury asset risk.

 Bulletproof is the word used in Zeta’s documentation that describes the vision of what they want their product to be.
 A bulletproof derivatives exchange is precisely what DeFi needs.
 Platform sustainability and emergency practices are clearly documented in Zeta’s Gitbook, and the team promptly accomplished everything on its roadmap.
 While there are other derivative platforms built on Solana, none are built with the product features that Zeta offers.